awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 Here, logs are stored with the column name \(dt\) set equal to date, hour, and minute increments\.
 When you give a DDL with the location of the parent folder, the schema, and the name of the partitioned column, Athena can query data in those subfolders\.

-#### Creating a Table<a name="creating-a-table"></a>
+#### Create the Table<a name="creating-a-table"></a>

-To make a table out of this data, create a partition along 'dt' as in the following Athena DDL statement:
+To make a table from this data, create a partition along 'dt' as in the following Athena DDL statement:

 ```
 CREATE EXTERNAL TABLE impressions (